nreid/vc_tutorials/Part1_qc_alignment.md

 ## Mark duplicates ##

 Duplicate sequences are those which originate from the same molecule after extracting and shearing genomic DNA.
 There are two types: _optical_ and _polymerase chain reaction (PCR)_ duplicates.
 Optical duplicates are an error introduced by the sequencer.
 PCR duplicates are introduced by library prepartion protocols that use PCR.
 Duplicates cause 2 types of artifacts that mislead variant callers.
 - __First__, errors introduced by the polymerase can be propagated to multiple copies of a given fragment.
 Because these errors are actually part of the DNA sequence, they are likely to have high base qualities.
-If many sequences from the fragment containing the error are present, the variant caller can be deceived into identifying it as biological variation.
+If many sequences from the fragment containing the error are present, the variant caller can be deceived into identifying it as true biological variation.
 - __Second__, when variant callers call genotypes, they assume that heterozygous sites will have equal representation of both alleles in the sequence pool (as they should for germ-line mutations).
 Dramatically unbalanced coverage of an allele can be a signal that variation is spurious.
-Because of its exponential reproduction of fragments, PCR can randomly alter allele balance, causing a variant caller to incorrectly call genotypes as homozygotes, or a whole site as invariant.
+Because of its exponential reproduction of fragments, PCR can randomly alter allele balance, or amplify small deviations in the initial sample, causing a variant caller to incorrectly call genotypes as homozygotes, or a truly variable site as invariant.

 For these reasons we need to exclude duplicate sequences from variant calling.
 They can be identified most easily from paired-end data as those sequences for which both reads have identical start sites.
 This may eliminate some sequences which are in fact derived from unique fragments in the original library, but if fragmentation is actually random, identical fragments should be rare.
 Once identified, duplicate sequences can be marked and ignored during variant calling (or other types of analyses) downstream.